 Policy Document Legislative Authority/Applicability Key Policies Provincial Policy Statement (PPS) The fundamental principles set out in the PPS apply throughout Ontario.
 (PPS Part IV) Settlement areas shall be the focus of growth and development.
-(PPS 1.1.3.1) Decisions of the council of a municipality shall be consistent with PPS.
+(PPS 1.1.3.1) , Decisions of the council of a municipality shall be consistent with PPS.
 (PPS 4.1) Land use patterns within settlement areas will achieve densities and a mix of uses that efficiently use land, resources, infrastructure, public service facilities and transit.
 (PPS 1.1.3.2.a) The Official Plan is the most important vehicle for implementation of the Provincial Policy Statement (PPS 4.6) Planning authorities shall identify appropriate locations and promote opportunities for intensification and redevelopment.
 (PPS 1.1.3.3) Planning authorities shall provide for an appropriate range and mix of housing types and densities to meet projected needs of current and future residents of the regional market area.
-(PPS 1.4.3) Natural features and areas shall be protected for the long term.
-(PPS 2.1.1) Development and site alteration shall not be permitted in habitat of endangered species and threatened species, except in accordance with provincial and federal requirements.
-(PPS 2.1.7) Planning authorities shall not permit development and site alteration on adjacent lands to protected heritage property except where the proposed development and site alteration has been evaluated and it has been demonstrated that the heritage attributes of the protected heritage property will be conserved.
+(PPS 1.4.3) Planning authorities shall not permit development and site alteration on adjacent lands to protected heritage property except where the proposed development and site alteration has been evaluated and it has been demonstrated that the heritage attributes of the protected heritage property will be conserved.
 (PPS 2.6.3) Sites with contaminants in land or water shall be assessed and remediated.
 (PPS 3.2.2)